CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/toolkit/ESP_FWProg/README.txt

 All original code is copyright of the regents of the University of California and released into the public domain.

-NOTE: The on-board FTDI must be programmed so that Port B and Port C are presented as virtual com ports to the connected computer.
-In programming, the lower com port is directly connected to the ESP32, the higher com port is connected via pin mapping in the SF2 to the ESP8266.
+NOTE: The on-board FTDI must be programmed so that Port B and Port C are presented as virtual com ports to the connected computer - this is done using the FTDI Tool.
+A specific firmware is used to provide the capability to flash the ESP32 and ESP8266 onboard this device py providing signal passthrough and reboot/program mode actuation for these chipsets.
 The Enable and reset functions are implemented in this firmware using the buttons on the demoboard.
+This firmware should onl be used when programming, it provides no other function.
+When programming the ESP devices, two com ports will appear on your system (provided the FTDI is configured properly) - the lower com port is directly connected to the ESP32, the higher com port is connected via pin mapping in the SF2 to the ESP8266.

 Programming instructions: